top of page

 Use of expatriates often essential

-Loss of contact with the parent company
+Loss of contact with the Parent company

-Career and Reintegration Program
+Career and Reintegration Programme

-Expatriation is expensive
+Expatriation is Expensive

 The preparation effort